-- Precondition: The current position of the reader must be a location where num_items objects of T were written. storage must point to a location with appropriate space and alignment for an array of num_items objects of type deserialized_type_t<T>. - Reads serialized representations of num_items objects of type T and constructs an array of deserialized objects of type deserialized_type_t<T> in the memory denoted by storage.
-Returns a pointer to the first newly constructed object in the array. - UPC++ progress level: none
+- 51 If num_items is zero, array is returned (and otherwise ignored), and the call has no preconditions or effects. - 52 Precondition: The current position of the reader must be a location where num_items objects of type T were written. array must point to a location with existing objects of type deserialized_type_t<T>. - 53 Destructs the existing num_items objects located at the memory denoted by array, reads serialized representations of num_items objects of type T, and constructs an array of deserialized objects of type deserialized_type_t<T> in the memory denoted by array.
+Returns a pointer to the first newly constructed object in the array.